-• Increase the first 2-3 days and then level off.

-• The 24- and 48-hour NHC intensity forecasts are, on average, off by one Saffir-Simpson category.
+- Increase the first 2-3 days and then level off - The 24- and 48-hour NHC intensity forecasts are, on average, off by one Saffir-Simpson category

-Day 1 intensity error is 9 miles an hour, then increases to 14 miles an hour by Day 3, and then it is more or less flat after that from Days 3-5.
+Day 1 intensity error is 9 miles an hour, then increases to 12 miles an hour by day three, and then it is more or less flat after that from day 3-5.

 These numbers are on the order of about one Saffir Simpson category.
 A good preparation tool is to prepare for a storm one category higher.
-This is particularly important for people living in a zone where storms can rapidly intensify, such as along the Gulf of Mexico.
-For locations in the Mid-Atlantic or Northeast, it is generally not necessary to prepare for storms one category higher as storms are usually weakening when they move that high north and are moving towards the sub-tropics.
+This is particularly important for people living in a zone where storms can rapidly intensify, such as along the Gulf of America.
+For locations in the Mid-Atlantic or Northeast, it is generally not necessary to prepare for storms one category higher as storms are usually weakening when they move that high north and moving towards the subtropics.